opensquare-network/papers/whitepaper.md

 - User on-chain behavior data will be aggregated and shown together with the provided info.
 - Users bond each other with asset reservation while reservation may be slashed due to misbehavior.
 - Different user roles will be supported.
 Special features will be provided to enterprise users.
+- Credit model will be built based on the profile's subjective and objective data.